Flamethrower: Ancient Greece

 The concept of projecting fire as a weapon has existed since ancient times.
 During the Peloponnesian War, Boeotians used some kind of a flamethrower trying to destroy the fortification walls of the Athenians during the Battle of Delium.

+According to Polybius the ancient Rhodian admiral Pausistratus used a device called πυρφόρος (pyrphoros; "fire-bearer") designed to project fire onto enemy ships while keeping it safely distant from the user's own vessel.
+The apparatus consisted of a funnel-shaped container (scoop or basket) filled with combustible material, suspended from the end of a pole by an iron chain that projected from the prow.
+These poles were supported by ropes running along the inner sides of the hull, allowing the funnel to extend outward on either side of the bow.
+Because the funnel was angled away from the ship, fire could be discharged into an enemy vessel during a charge or while passing alongside, without risking accidental ignition of the user's own ship.

 Roman Empire

 In 107 AD the Romans used a flamethrower against the Dacians; the device was similar to the one used at Delium.

 Later, during the Byzantine era, sailors used rudimentary hand-pumped flamethrowers on board their naval ships.
 Greek fire, extensively used by the Byzantine Empire, is said to have been invented by Kallinikos of Heliopolis, probably about 673 AD.
 Byzantine texts described weapons, used by Byzantine land forces, which were shooting Greek fire and called cheirosiphona (χειροσίφωνα, meaning hand-held siphons, singular χειροσίφωνο).
 The flamethrower found its origins in a device consisting of a hand-held pump that shot bursts of Greek fire via a siphon-hose and a piston which ignited it with a match, similar to modern versions, as it was ejected.
 An illustration in Poliorcetica of Hero of Byzantium display a soldier with a portable flamethrower.
 Byzantines also used ceramic hand grenades filled with Greek fire.

 Greek fire, used primarily at sea, gave the Byzantines a substantial military advantage against enemies such as members of the Arab Empire (who later adopted the use of Greek fire).
 An 11th-century illustration of its use survives in the John Skylitzes manuscript.